 - Food and Cooking Equipment.
 To minimize weight and simplify your ride’s logistics, it’s in your best interest to prepare as little food as possible while you’re on the road.
 If you do plan to cook, you’ll need lightweight cooking implements and utensils: a camp stove, pot(s) and pan(s), tongs and spatula, silverware, plates, bowls.
 Basic, compact mess kits (not including the stove) cost as little as $13 to $15 online.
 Expect to pay another $25 for the stove.
 Again, the main issue here is cargo space: All but the most compact stoves aren’t likely to fit into your saddlebags.

 - Appropriate Footwear.
 Many long-distance cyclists use clip-in bike shoes and pedals, which are much more efficient on paved roads than traditional pedals and athletic shoes.
 (I personally don’t like clip-ins because they’re hard to get out of in a jam, but I think I’m in the minority.)
 Expect to pay at least $50 for a pair of basic clip-in shoes and at least $30 for a pair of clip-in pedals, which may require a mechanic to install.
-If you’re fine without clip-ins, standard running shoes and your bike’s factory pedals will do fine.
+High-performance shoes, like those powered by the BOA Fit system, but their superior output is well worth the investment.
+If you’re fine without clip-ins, snug running shoes (like the BOA-powered Adidas Terrex) and your bike’s factory pedals will do fine.
 In wet or humid conditions, consider sweat-wicking socks, which typically retail for $3 to $4 apiece in packs of three or six.

 - Toiletries.
 Don’t forget toiletries: toothbrush, toothpaste, liquid soap, shampoo.
 You likely have these items lying around already – just throw them in a plastic bag and you’re good to go.
 If you want to conserve space, consider travel-site toothpaste, soap, and shampoo.
 Expect to pay $0.50 to $2 per tube for those.
 If you won’t have space to dry towels between uses, consider disposable (biodegradable) towels, which cost roughly $15 for packs of six.

 - Electronics.
 Don’t forget your essential electronics (especially your phone, which could come in handy in an emergency) and charging devices.
 If you’re unlikely to have regular outlet access, bring a portable battery charger for your phone.
-I’ve found single-use portable chargers for as little as $5 apiece, but it’s worth paying $25 to $30 for a rechargeable option that’s good for multiple uses in between recharges.
+I’ve found single-use portable chargers for as little as $5 apiece, but it’s worth paying more for a rechargeable option capable of delivering multiple charges between re-juicings.
+I’m particularly partial to Mophie battery packs, which work seamlessly with increasingly plentiful Qi wireless charging systems and fit a host of popular mobile devices.
+I’d also recommend bringing a rugged smart watch with GPS capabilities, like the Casio WSD-F20A.
+If you plan to get completely off the grid, opt for a solar-powered wristwatch like the Casio PRG330.

 - Bike Lock.
 If you plan to leave your bike for long periods, especially in populated areas, bring a sturdy bike lock and key.
 Solid metal U-locks (starting at less than $10) are preferable, but they’re quite heavy; a light(er)-weight cable lock ($5 and up) is fine for weight-challenged riders, but be warned that it’s much easier for thieves to cut through.